 #3 | Top it Off With a Wool Topcoat or Camel Coat

 This next layer is for added warmth and style because sometimes you get bored of the black puffer.
 I LOVE to layer a wool wrap coat over my puffers so my outfit looks much more sophisticated and feminine.
 The camel coat I’m wearing is by Ralph Lauren and is super chic.
 When you’re looking for this outer layer, make sure you find one that’s thick enough to handle the harsh temps and roomy enough to fit over your other layers.
 Fabrics like wool, fleece, cashmere, and fur/faux fur will be best.

 #4 | Add On Your Warm Winter Accessories

-Your accessories are just as important as the rest of the layers!
-A warm hat is very important…you lose 10% of your body heat from your head so make sure you have a hat that covers it up!
+It’s not just about how you layer your clothes for winter…your accessories are just as important as the rest of the layers!
+A warm hat is very important…you lose 10% of your body heat from your head so make sure you have a hat that covers it up so you can regulate your body temperature more easily!
 You’ll also want a scarf.
 This can be a blanket scarf, infinity scarf, or whatever you prefer.
 Just make sure it’s warm!
-This one is cashmere and I love the leopard print!
+This one is cashmere and comes in a few colors!
 Finally, wear mittens or gloves!
 If you’re worried about having to take off your gloves to use your phone, get a pair like these that are tech-friendly.
 I love these gloves by Carolina Amato.
 They have a wool blend layer that makes them look really modern and can also be worn up your arms like sleeves.

 Photos by: Aurelie Slegers